ApplauseAQI/AH-Android-Int/README.md

 ## What is uTest Apphance?

 uTest Apphance enables mobile developers to know precisely how their apps are working in the test lab and in the wild.
 A single library enables over-the-air app distribution, crash reports, in-app bug reports and user feedback.
-Now developers can discover in real time precisely what’s working – and what’s not – with their iOS, Android, Windows Phone, Kindle Fire and Nook apps.
+Now developers can discover in real time precisely what’s working – and what’s not – with their iOS, Android, and Windows Phone.
 Learn more by visiting [apphance.com](http://www.apphance.com).